IBM/rpg-genai-data/docs/pages/task/sample_program.md

 - The program reads through the entire `AccPf` file until it finds a match or reaches the end of the file.
 This can be inefficient for large files.

 ### 8. Possible Improvements to this Code
-- Ensure `P_AccNo` is initialized to an empty value at the start of the procedure to avoid retaining previous values.
-This prevents unintended outputs in subsequent runs of the program.
+- Ensure `P_AccNo` is initialized to an empty value at the start of the procedure to provide consistent results for the caller.
 - Add validation to check if `P_UserId` is blank before processing the file.
 This ensures that the program does not attempt to find a match for an empty user ID, which could lead to unintended results.
 - Implement error handling to manage cases where no matching record is found.
 This could involve returning a specific value or message indicating that no match was found, improving the program's robustness and user feedback.
 - Use a keyed read operation instead of reading through the entire file to improve performance.
 This approach directly accesses the record with the matching key, reducing the time complexity from linear to constant time for the lookup.